-THE AISTS SPORTS MEDICINE PODCASTS RETURN FOR 2018
+THE AISTS SPORT MEDICINE PODCASTS RETURN FOR 2018

 As part of the module within the medicine discipline, students work together in small groups to prepare a short presentation around a particular case study, summarising relevant medical information.
 Their task is to present this as an informative podcast at the end of the module.
-Each month we publish the top student presentations to help you stay informed and up to date issues within the sports medicine world.
-The AISTS Sports Medicine podcast series was created by the AISTS Head of Sports Medicine, Dr Boris Gojanovic (@DrSportSante) and are entirely scripted, recorded and produced by participants of the AISTS MAS in Sport Administration programme.
+Each month we publish the top student presentations to help you stay informed and upon date issues within the sport medicine world.
+The AISTS Sport Medicine podcast series was created by the AISTS Head of Sport Medicine, Dr Boris Gojanovic (@DrSportSante) and are entirely scripted, recorded and produced by participants of the AISTS MAS in Sport Administration programme.

 To learn more about the AISTS Master of Advanced Studies in Sport Administration and Technology, visit www.aists.org/MASinSportAdministration